CMU-IDS-2022/final-project-digitaltwinfrastructure/Report.md

 ***Pipe Data Exploration***:
 The Pipe Data Exploration page in the application helps the user visualize feature data in an exploratory manner that establishes inter-feature correlation and generates useful insights.
 The raw pipe Dataframe has pipe features such as diameter, length, bed-soil pH, number of customers, discharge, pressure, age, and number of breaks.
 These features are used to create visualization charts that reveal more insights on these features.
 The user interface has a main "Charts" window and a sidebar.

 ![PipeDataExploration_SettingsSidebar](https://user-images.githubusercontent.com/97647504/165863839-d44fa564-6229-4236-82e9-02c6b7a4fdac.png)

 The ‘settings’ on the sidebar allows to interactively change the units of various features and shift between US Customary and Systems International (SI) units.
 The chart on the main window responsively updates as per the set units.
 The 'Show Raw Data' checkbox below the "Data Tables" heading allows user to navigate through the raw data.
 The users can select multiple attributes of their interest and the application will show insightful charts thus enabling users to understand relations between various features.

 ***Pipe-Breaks Prediction***:
 This page allows the user to predict the number of breaks on any sample pipe based on the features (or sample data) that the user selects based on a ML algorithm.
 The page has a settings sidebar and a main "Pipe Break Prediction" window.
 Under the 'Settings' options the user can define the year for calculating 'Age' of the pipes and select the features interactively to train and test the model.
 On the main “Pipe-Break Prediction” window, under the “1.
 Data Tables” header, the user can look at the original raw data and the data only for user-selected features by checking “Show raw data” and “Show selected data” checkboxes.
 Under the “2.
 Machine Learning” header, the user can allow the app to train and learn the ML algorithm by checking the “Learn the Model:” checkbox.
-Upon selecting that checkbox, the model generates “Training Report” and “Testing Report” for the user to understand “how well?” the ML model performed.
+Upon selecting that checkbox, the model generates “Training Report” and “Testing Report” for the user to understand “how well?” the ML model performs.
 Based on the “accuracy score” interactively select or remove any feature and understand the influence of that feature on the model.
 Under the “3.
 Enter Data”, the user can enter the values of selected features from the “Select Feature” option under Settings in sidebar, and the ML model will predict the number of breaks when the user hits “Predict number of breaks” button above the data entry fields.
 The predicted number of breaks are shown under the “Predicted Break(s):” header on the extreme right of the window.

 ![PipeBreakPrediction_SettingsSidebar](https://user-images.githubusercontent.com/97647504/165863695-cfc48e12-1ab0-4680-8c30-3cd56a94d660.png)